 Visual Differences

-Overview of Undergravel Filter:
+Overview of Undergravel Filter

 An undergravel filter is an inexpensive way to keep your fish’s aquarium clean.
-It normally relies on biological filtration from the substrate to keep the rest of the water clean.
-They can also use mechanical or chemical filtration.
+It relies on biological filtration from the substrate to keep the rest of the water clean.
+It can also use mechanical or chemical filtration.
 To ensure efficiency, undergravel filters always have electric motors that are durable and high-powered.

 How It Works

-Undergravel filters work rather simply.
-The undergravel filter will be placed, as you probably suspect, under the gravel so that it has access to the bacteria in the substrate.
 While there, the filter uses biological filtration and works with the tank’s substrate to create food for the aquarium plants.
-As a result, the bad bacteria trapped in the substrate is turned into nutrients that are healthy for the aquarium.
+As a result, the bad bacteria trapped in the substrate are turned into healthy nutrients for the aquarium.

 Efficiency

 Undergravel filters are not efficient standalone filters.
 They do not have the power to filter out debris or chemicals.
-As a result, they aren’t efficient enough for most large sized tanks.
+As a result, they aren’t efficient enough for most large tanks.
 More so, they take a while to start working since the bacteria must build up first.

 Features

 The most important feature of the undergravel filter is that it transforms bad bacteria into good bacteria.
 It does this using a variety of items, such as an air pump, lift tube, media cartridge, and biofilm.
-The biofilm is the star part because it is what transforms the bacteria.
+The biofilm is the star because it is what transforms the bacteria.

 Who It’s Best For

-- Affordable
+• Affordable

-- Feeds the plants
+• Feeds the plants

-- Utilizes the bacteria already in the tank
+• Utilizes the bacteria already in the tank

-- Fits many sized tanks
+• Fits many sized tanks

-- Not suitable as a standalone filter
+• Not suitable as a standalone filter

-- Not suitable for large tanks
+• Not suitable for large tanks

-- Limited substrate options
+• Limited substrate options

-- Takes a while to see results
+• Takes a while to see results

-Overview of Power Filter:
+Overview of Power Filter

 How It Works

-Most power filters come ready out of the box, but some need to be primed first.
-They will come with multiple parts and filters so that multiple forms of filtration are used.
+Most power filters come ready out of the box, but some must be primed first.
+They come with multiple parts and filters so that multiple forms of filtration are used.
 All the parts work together to pump water via a turning impeller.

 The intake tube sends the pumped water through the various filtration stages, and the water enters the tank again through the outflow vent.
 Of course, these aren’t all the steps of a power filter in motion, but they are the most important.

 Efficiency